-Gina's professional development and entrepreneurship work extend through leading workshops and panels as a guest speaker at institutions such as The College of Performing Arts at the New School, New York University, Berklee College of Music, Boise State University, and the Manhattan School of Music, among others.
-As an arts education advocate, she has been on the faculty at the Manhattan School of Music Summer program, the Larchmont Music Academy, and an adjunct teaching artist at New York University.
-Gina is also an Ambassador for the Interlochen Arts Academy, assisting in the planning, coordinating, and implementing NYC-based events bringing together the Interlochen community, prospective students, supporters, donors, and alumni.
+Izzo's professional development and entrepreneurship work extends through leading workshops as a guest speaker and serving on panels at institutions such as The College of Performing Arts at the New School, New York University, Berklee College of Music, the Colburn School, Boise State University, Wichita State University, and the Manhattan School of Music, among others.
+As an arts education advocate, she has been on the faculty at the Manhattan School of Music Summer program, an adjunct teaching artist at New York University, and currently serves on the ambassador/engagement council at The Interlochen Center for the Arts.